haomo-ai/Cam4DOcc/README.md

 | future frames | 4 | n_future_frames |
 | extension frames | 6 | n_future_frames_plus |

 Our proposed OCFNet can still perform well while being trained with partial data.
 Please try to decrease `train_capacity` if you want to explore more details with sparser supervision signals.

+In addition, Please make sure that `n_future_frames_plus <= time_receptive_field + n_future_frames` because `n_future_frames_plus` means the real prediction number.
+We estimate more frames including the past ones rather than only `n_future_frames`.

 ## Other Baselines